Vitamin K Deficiency

 Factors that increase an infant’s chances of developing VKDB include:

-- Breastfeeding: Children who are exclusively breast-fed are roughly 20 times more likely to experience VKDB.
-This is due to the low levels of vitamin K in breast milk compared to formula milk, as well as the low levels of bacteria that helps the body to synthesize vitamin K.
+- Breastfeeding: Children who are exclusively breastfed are roughly 20 times more likely to experience VKDB.
+This is due to the low levels of vitamin K in breast milk compared to formula milk, as well as the low levels of bacteria that help the body synthesize vitamin K. However, breastfeeding has many other benefits, and concern about vitamin K deficiency is no reason not to do it, as the routine administration of vitamin K to newborns significantly reduces the risk of VKDB.

 - Pharmaceuticals: Certain medication taken by the mother can increase the chances of an infant developing VKDB.
 These include rifampicin, isoniazid, anticoagulants and anticonvulsant agents.